 Additional questions remain.
 Has Null completed any science-based courses related to nutrition and public health?
 If so, (a) what did he take, (b) when did he take them, (c) did any of them involve classroom attendance, and (d) were any of them related to his degrees?
 I also wonder when he enrolled in The Union Institute.
 In response to these questions, Slater replied that Null will not provide further information about his transcripts, coursework, or other details related to his degrees and that he regarded my request as intrusive and an invasion of his privacy .
 Why do you suppose he said that?

-In October 2009, Null and several others filed suit against the FDA in an effort to stop distribution of the 2009 monovalent H1N1-A ("swine flu") vaccines .
+In 2009, Null and several others sued the FDA in an effort to stop distribution of the 2009 monovalent H1N1-A ("swine flu") vaccines .
 The complaint was based on the assertion that New York State had mandated the vaccine for healthcare workers who see patients in hospitals.
 One month later, after the FDA had filed a motion to dismiss , the court ruled that the plaintiffs lacked standing to sue and dismissed the case .

 - The product was produced with 1,000 times as much vitamin D as it should have.
 By consuming two servings a day, Null consumed 60 million IU during the month he used the product.